atoder/skip-list-project/README.md

 ## 📋 Project Overview

-The core deliverable is the **SkipList implementation**, which provides **O(log n) average time complexity** for insertion, deletion, and search operations.
-This offers massive performance improvements over standard linked lists' O(n) complexity.
+The core deliverable is a high-performance `SortedLinkedList` implementation, which uses a Skip List data structure.

+This provides **O(log n)** average time complexity for insertion, deletion, and search, a massive improvement over a standard linked list's **O(n)**.

+The library also enforces a strict type-lock validation.
+It allows either `int` or `string` values, but not both.

 ## 🏗️ Project Architecture (Monorepo)